gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 # Introduction {#Introduction}

 In order to avoid unnecessary leak of information, the answer to some claims may be only a boolean verifying the claim instead of returning the actual value.
+As example, assert that one is older than 18 without revealing the actual age.

 Section 5.5.1 of the OpenID Connect specification [@!OIDC] defines a query syntax that allows for the member `value` of the claim being requested to be a JSON object with additional information/constraints on the claim.
 For doing so it defines three members (essential, value and values) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).
+This mechanism does not cover the above requirements, in this specification we will try to complement [@!OIDC] specification with a richer syntax.

 ## Notational conventions